Ywette/weatherAppMap/README.md

 # weatherAppMap
- weather application with cities on the map
+ weather application where you can search for weather in actual city on the google map.

 ## functionalities
+* work with google maps and markers
 * search for city
 * see city on the map
 * background changes corresponding to weather